JRW-lab/JRW-lab.github.io/nestarray.markdown

 permalink: /nestarray/
 ---

-This space merely acts as a main hub for my personal projects and thoughts.
-My more professional projects can be found by clicking Home above, but the work found here is less serious.
+This section is a main hub for my personal projects and thoughts.
+My more professional projects can be found on the <a href="/">Home Page</a>, but the work found here is less serious.

-## Essays
+### Essays

 <ul>
   {% for essay in site.essays %}